Elvis2131/Working-with-s3-cli/README.md

 #  ETL Pipeline

-The goal of the project was to create a basic ETL pipeline using.
+The goal of the project was to create a basic ETL pipeline using pandas.
 The tasks involved in the project was to extract a data set stored in a csv format and do some filtering after which the extracted data will be stored in parquet and json(gzip) format.
 Final file format where uploaded to AWS S3 bucket.

 ## Getting Started